Martin Parr: Photography

-Personal life

-Born in Epsom, Surrey, Parr wanted to become a documentary photographer from the age of fourteen.
-He cites his grandfather, George Parr, an amateur photographer and fellow of the Royal Photographic Society, as an early influence.
-He married Susan Mitchell and they have one child, Ellen Parr (born 1986).
-Parr was diagnosed with cancer in May 2021.

-Photographer

 Parr has said of his photography:

 The fundamental thing I'm exploring constantly is the difference between the mythology of the place and the reality of it. ...
 Remember I make serious photographs disguised as entertainment.
 That's part of my mantra.
 I make the pictures acceptable to find the audience but deep down there is actually a lot going on that's not sharply written in your face.
 If you want to read it you can read it.

-Parr's aesthetic is close-up, through use of a macro lens, and employing saturated colour, a result of either the type of film and/or use of a ring flash.
+Parr's aesthetic was close-up, through use of a macro lens, and employing saturated colour, a result of either the type of film and/or use of a ring flash.
 This allows him to put his subjects "under the microscope" in their own environment, giving them space to expose their lives and values in ways that often involve inadvertent humour.
 His technique, as seen in his book Signs of the Times: A Portrait of the Nation's Tastes (1992), has been said to leave viewers with ambiguous emotional reactions, unsure whether to laugh or cry.

 Manchester Polytechnic, 1970–1973

-Parr studied photography at Manchester Polytechnic from 1970 to 1972 with contemporaries Daniel Meadows and Brian Griffin.
+Parr studied photography at Manchester Polytechnic from 1970 to 1973 with contemporaries Daniel Meadows and Brian Griffin.
 Parr and Meadows collaborated on various projects, including working at Butlin's as roving photographers.
 They were part of a new wave of documentary photographers, "a loose British grouping, which, though it never gave itself a title have become variously known as 'the Young British Photographers', 'Independent Photographers' and the 'New British Photography'."